virtualtam/sparklemuffin/docs/src/introduction.md

 ## Documentation

+The documentation is split in two main sections:

+- a [User Guide](./user-guide/index.md) that showcases SparkleMuffin's features and how to use them;
-The present documentation is addressed to both users and developers, and provides information on how to use SparkleMuffin, how to run it on your own server, and how to contribute to the project.
+- a [Developer Guide](./developer-guide/index.md) that provides information on how SparkleMuffin works, and how to contribute to the project.

 ## Contributing